-After you have received a letter of admittance and have paid your deposit and confirmed your intent to enroll, then the International Student Advisor will begin the next phase of the process; to get you an I-20 so that you may apply for an F-1 visa to enter the U.S.A. to study.
+After you have received a letter of admittance and have paid your deposit and confirmed your intent to enroll, then the Director of International Student Services will begin the next phase of the process; to get you an I-20 so that you may apply for an F-1 visa to enter the US to study.

 What is an I-20?

 The I-20 is a multi-purpose document issued by a government approved, US educational institution certifying that you have been admitted to a full-time study program and that you have demonstrated sufficient financial resources to stay in the US.
 The I-20 is officially titled the "Certificate of Eligibility" because with it, you are "eligible" to apply for an F-1 student visa at a US embassy or consulate abroad.
 Your spouse or children will also each need their own I-20 to obtain F-2 dependent status, if desired.

 Getting the I-20 from a US school is not enough to become a legal F-1 student; you must also be allowed entry to the US as an F-1, or be approved for a change of status from another type of nonimmigrant visa.